Eta forms and the odd pseudodifferential families index: Determinant of an odd elliptic family

 \section{Determinant of an odd elliptic family}

-The eta invariant, interpreted here as the constant term in the eta form (there is a factor of $2$ compared to the original normalization of Atiyah, Patodi and Singer) is a normalized log-determinant.
+The eta invariant, interpreted here as the degree zero part in the eta form (there is a factor of $2$ compared to the original normalization of Atiyah, Patodi and Singer) is a normalized log-determinant.
 In the universal case, for the classifying spaces, $\tilde\eta^0$ is a well-defined function on $\tilde G^{-\infty}_{\sus}(Z;E)$ and then

 In the geometric case essentially the same result is true.

 \begin{proposition} For $A\in\Psi^{m,k}_{\psus}(M/Y;E)$ a fully elliptic family of product-type operators on the fibres of a fibration,